tdwg/website/content/pages/community/bdq/tg-4/index.md

 github:
 ---

-# TG4 - Workplan

 The detailed goals and expected outcomes for the Vocabularies Task Group (TG4), as well as the steps to produce them are described here.

-# Goals, outputs and outcomes
+## Goals, outputs and outcomes

 **1. Preparation of a Scoping Document.** The document will include the following topics:
     - Determining what types of vocabularies would be needed for TDWG – consistent with the various ISO Standards on Vocabularies (i.e., do we require vocabularies, dictionaries of terms, controlled vocabularies, thesauri, ontologies, etc.), and whether vocabularies should be mono-lingual or multi-lingual.
     - Determining a strategy for organizing the construction of vocabularies, considering: A) structuring of work within TDWG, with the following options: 1) the creation of a separate Interest group; 2) the creation of several Task Groups within the Data Quality Interest Group, or associated to other TDWG Interest Groups; B) Domain specific needs and practices.

 **2. Development of a common repository for TDWG vocabularies-of-values.** GitHub will be the first option but other alternatives will be explored to provide a user-friendly platform for gathering and developing vocabularies.
 Exploration of alternative platform is expected.